 Knee injuries are not the most common type of golf injury, but here at Elite Performance Therapy, we know they do happen!

 A torn meniscus is a common knee injury often caused by a sudden twisting movement while putting weight on the knee.
 Walking the course, bending down repeatedly to pick up a tee or ball, and rotating the knees during the golf swing can all lead to a knee injury or exacerbate an existing problem.
 Both the lead and trail legs are vulnerable to injury, and transferring weight to the lead leg during the downswing actually increases the risk to the lead leg.

 Studies show that people who have a meniscectomy (an operation whereby the meniscus or part of the meniscus is removed) are at greater risk of premature arthritis.
 So, if a golfer has meniscus surgery, they should carefully consider the intensity of play, body mechanics and the benefit of targeted exercises prior to returning to the game to reduce the risk of early arthritis.

-Working alongside the coaches at MCGA, Elite Performance Therapy provide certain measures to help golfers overcome these risks and ensure a successful return to the course.
+Working alongside coaches, Elite Performance Therapy provide certain measures to help golfers overcome these risks and ensure a successful return to the course.
 For example, a minor tear following an injury or an existing cartilage tear that starts causing symptoms can often be managed with conservative treatment such as sports massage therapy.